JAForbes/blog/public/posts/why-cohost-is-good.md

 Well Cohost has a great little feature that works a bit like an RSS reader or an email inbox.
 This feature is pretty new but I already use this more than the main feed.

-There's two panes, on the left is the people you follow sorted by who posted last (you can change that).
-On the right is the posts for that user.
-This simple UI makes it very simple to quickly click in and out of different users post history.
+There's two panes.
+The left pane is for the people you follow (sorted by who posted last).
+The right pane is the posts for that user.
+This simple UI makes it very simple to quickly click in and out of different user's post history.

-Yes on twitter etc you could go to the users profile, but you would never do that and its also nowhere near as easy to navigate.
-You'd have to somehow know which users posted last, and maintain a mental list of which users you need to catch up on.
+On twitter you could go to the users profile to see their posts.
+But that is nowhere near as easy to navigate.
+You'd have to somehow know which users posted last and then maintain a mental list of which users you need to catch up on.

 This is a way more relaxing experience.
 You never feel like you are behind or that you will lose a post to time.
 It is so easy to scroll down the left pane to a user and then catch up on the three posts they did in that month.

-I think this is actually pretty revolutionary.
+I think this small UI design is actually pretty revolutionary.
 Other social networks could easily do this, but it makes no sense for them to do that.
 They want the feed to be as dynamic as possible, to feel like if you step away you will miss out on something.
-There is a deliberate attack on the chronological feed.  not just because targeted advertising wants to guide you towards particular decisions but because you can catch up on a chronological feed.
+There is a deliberate attack on the chronological feed - not just because targeted advertising wants to guide you towards particular decisions - but because you can catch up on a chronological feed.
 When you feel you have "caught up" you get bored of scrolling and walk away.

 If I was a shareholder of twitter, I don't want you to get bored and walk away, I want you to keep looking at ads so that maybe the website could be profitable one day.

 If I work as part of a co-op with subscription payments, I don't care if you go enjoy your day after catching up on your friends posts.
 Go do that.

-### Markdown

-Any time I try to use Markdown in a textbox and I can't I get so sad.
-Just finished a contract where I was using MS Teams, their weird pseudo Markdown WYSIWIG editor still gives me nightmares.

-I think this feature (and others) shows trust in the userbase.
-It is ok to have features some users really care about that might initially cause friction for others when you are on a subscription model.
-You want to reward those users that are most likely to become subscribers, the enthusiasts.
-So things like Markdown get prioritized.
+I like that simple UI changes can have a momentous impact on users wellbeing.
+It is so easy to forget that when working in the web space commercially.

 ### CSS crimes